Roads in Botswana: Signage

 Traditionally, road signs in Botswana used blue backgrounds rather than the yellow, white, or orange that the rest of the world uses on traffic warning signs.
-In the early 2010s, officials announced plans to begin phasing out the distinctive blue signs in favor of more typical signs in order to be more in line with the neighboring Southern African Development Community member states.
+In the early 2010s, officials announced plans to begin phasing out the distinctive blue signs in favor of more typical signs to be more in line with the neighboring Southern African Development Community member states.